 People on this team sometimes reject others for being different.

 Members of this team hold each other accountable.

-Team members are able to bring up problems and tough issues.
+Team members can bring up problems and tough issues.

 ¹ Edmondson, Amy C. The Fearless Organization: Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth.
 Hoboken, New Jersey: John Wiley and Sons, 2019.